How to Install Shutter Screenshot Tool in Ubuntu

-Though Shutter has been a great tool so far, its development is stalled.
-There has been no new release of Shutter in several years.
-Even simple bugs like editing mode being disabled in Shutter hasn’t been fixed.
-There is no news from the developer at all.
+Shutter has been a great tool so far, but its development was paused for several years.
+Even simple bugs like editing mode being disabled in Shutter were starting to be an annoyance.

-Now, open a terminal and use the following command to add the new repository:
+Now, open a terminal and use the following commands to add the repo and refresh the repository list:

 sudo apt install shutter